-Fiduciaries should think about their collective duties to human society when they consider their investment strategies, the University of Oxford’s has said.
+Fiduciaries should think about their collective duties to human society when they consider their investment strategies, the Dean of the University of Oxford’s Said Business School has said.

 At a time of multiple global threats and unknowns, investors should take a big-picture approach guided by both a moral perspective and investment opportunities, the Peter Moores Dean and Saïd Business School professor of finance told delegates at the Fiduciary Investors Symposium at Oxford.